 The 10 States with the Highest Minimum Wage Rates in 2021

 Until a federal minimum wage bump happens that applies to the entire country, here are the 10 states with the highest minimum wages as of July 1, 2021.

-The standard minimum wage of $12, is set to increase to $12.75 in July 2021.
+In July 2021, Oregon’s standard minimum wage increased to $12.75.
 Workers in Oregon can earn more or less depending on where they live.
-In Portland, workers can expect to earn $13.25 per hour and workers in non-urban areas can earn $11.50 per hour.
+In Portland, workers can expect to earn $14 per hour and workers in non-urban areas can earn $12 per hour.

-Most workers are eligible to earn the minimum wage of $12 per hour, but there are some exemptions.
+Most wage earners in New Jersey are eligible to earn the minimum wage of $12 per hour, but there are some exemptions.
 Seasonal workers and employees who work for small employers with fewer than six workers will earn $.90 less.
 The state is also working toward a wage hike to $15 per hour over the next few years.

 While Connecticut’s minimum wage is $12, it’s set to go up a dollar in August 2021 to $13 per hour.
 If the federal minimum wage ever catches up or becomes equal to the state’s rate, Connecticut will automatically increase its wage to .5% above it.

 Arizona’s minimum wage was raised to $12.15 per hour in January of 2021.
-Workers exempt from paying the $12.15 minimum wage in Arizona include independent contractors, casual babysitters, and those employed by a small business with less than $500,000 in annual revenue.
+Workers exempt from receiving the $12.15 minimum wage in Arizona include independent contractors, casual babysitters, and those employed by a small business with less than $500,000 in annual revenue.

 From 2017 to 2020, Maine’s minimum wage increased annually on a set schedule.
 The state now follows the consumer price index to adjust its wage.
 Employees that earn less than $36,450 a year are eligible to earn overtime pay.

-By next year, California will have a $15 minimum wage throughout the state.
-Until then, workers at small businesses with 25 employees or less earn $13 per hour; for workers at businesses with 26 employees or more, the minimum wage will jump to $14.
-Employees at larger businesses with 26 employees or more can earn $14 an hour.
-Twenty-three Californian cities, particularly those in Silicon Valley, have already hit or exceeded the $15 mark.
+By 2022-2023, California will have a $15 minimum wage throughout the state.
+Until then, workers at small businesses 25 employees or less earn $13 per hour; for workers at businesses with 26 employees or more, the minimum wage is $14.
+Twenty-three Californian cities, including those in Silicon Valley, have already hit or exceeded the $15 mark.

-According to state policy, Massachusetts’s minimum wage has to be at least $.50 more than the federal minimum wage, and the state has gone well beyond $7.75.
+According to state policy, Massachusetts’s minimum wage has to be at least 50 cents more than the federal minimum wage, and the state has gone well beyond a rate of $7.75.
 As part of the state’s plan to eventually reach the $15 mark in 2023, Massachusetts increased the minimum wage in 2021 from $12.75 to $13.50.

-Washington has been at the forefront for the state with the highest minimum wage for quite some time.
+Washington has been a leading state when it comes to high minimum wages for quite some time.
 In 2014, Seattle passed legislation that would raise the minimum wage to $15 per hour by 2021.
-Ever since, the minimum wage has increased in the city even further to $16.69.
-It’s not the only city to see a minimum wage above $16 in Washington.
+And as of January 2021, the minimum wage has increased in the city even further to $16.69.
+However, it’s not the only city to see a minimum wage above $16 in Washington.
 SeaTac, home base to Seattle-Tacoma International Airport, has a minimum wage of $16.57 for employers in the hospitality and transportation industries.

 If the District of Columbia were a state, it would have grabbed the honor as the state with the highest minimum wage.
-Last year, the nation’s capital passed a $15 minimum wage.
-It’s set to increase its wage to keep up with the city’s rising cost of living.
+Last year, the nation’s capital passed a $15 minimum wage and is set to increase the wage even more to keep up with the city’s rising cost of living.